Atoms in solids

 - Learn that matter consists of atoms

-- Learn that atoms in solids are packed close to each other and remain in place
+- Learn that atoms in solids are packed close together and remain in the same place

-- Find out that atoms in solids do not stay still
+- Find out that atoms in solids are constantly vibrating

-- See that the same type of atoms being arranged differently provide different properties of solids
+- See that different arrangements of the same type of atoms lead to different properties in solids

-- Be able to compare the size of atoms to other objects
+- Compare the size of atoms to other objects

-The aim is to show the students that the structure of graphite that was seen in VR allows them to draw with a pencil.
-During drawing, layers of graphite are mechanically peeled off the surface of the pencil core.
-As graphite is a conductor we can see that pencil line can connect an electrical circuit.
+The aim is to show the students that the structure of graphite (seen in VR) is what allows pencils to write.
+As we write, layers of graphite are mechanically peeled off the surface of the pencil core.
+As graphite is a conductor, we can see that a pencil line can connect an electrical circuit.

 Ask students to connect an electrical circuit with a pencil line.
 The diode will light up.
-Let students try to explain why it happens.
+Let students try to explain why this happens.

 - From ancient Greeks to Dalton's theory and modern days.

-- Modern techniques to see atoms: scanning tunnelling microscope.
-For example: image of a single wall carbon nano-tube.
+- Modern techniques to see atoms: scanning tunneling microscope – image of a single-wall carbon nanotube: .

 Topics to discuss

-- Discuss how we can trust theories about things we can't see.
+- How can we trust theories about things we can't see?